 Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

-If you’re selling a home in Chicago, real estate commissions are your single largest cost to sell.
-On a $500,000 home, a traditional 5-6% total commission means $25,000-$30,000 coming out of your equity—more than transfer taxes, attorney fees, and title insurance combined.
+If you’re selling a home in Chicago, the listing commission is the single largest cost to sell that you control.
+On a $500,000 home, an example 2.5% listing fee is $12,500 coming out of your equity, more than transfer taxes, attorney fees, and title insurance combined.
 That money could go toward your next down payment, pay off debt, or stay invested.
-Understanding how real estate commissions in Chicago actually work—and knowing your alternatives—can save you thousands of dollars.
+Understanding how the listing fee actually works, and knowing the ways to save on commission in Chicago, can save you thousands of dollars.

 This guide breaks down exactly what Chicago sellers pay in 2026, how commissions are structured, what the NAR settlement changed, and how to keep more money in your pocket.
-To see all estimated closing costs beyond commission, use our home sale calculator.
+To see all estimated closing costs beyond commission, use our Chicago closing cost calculator.

 Find out what sellers in your neighborhood are actually keeping.
 Free 90-day MLS report with median prices, days on market, and net proceeds estimates.